hyperledger-labs/splice/cluster/README.md

      - *Secrets not containing the right values*: decode the secret using something like `kubectl get secret -n sv-1 cn-gcp-bucket-da-cn-devnet-da-cn-data-dumps -o 'jsonpath={.data.json-credentials}' | base64 -d` or use `k9s` to navigate to the secrets overview using `:secrets` and press `x` on the secret of interest.
-     - *Cancelled pulumi holding the lock*: release the lock using `cncluster pulumi canton-network "canton-network.$GCP_CLUSTER_BASENAME" cancel`. `cncluster reset` will also cancel and retry the reset on detecting a held Pulumi lock.
+     - *Cancelled pulumi holding the lock*: release the lock using `cncluster pulumi canton-network cancel`. `cncluster reset` will also cancel and retry the reset on detecting a held Pulumi lock.
 See also the section on [Manual Cleanup for an Interrupted Deployment](#manual_cleanup_for_an_interrupted_deployment)
      - See also the section on [Modifying a Deployed Cluster](#modifying-a-deployed-cluster)
 1. The Pulumi and Helm charts may now be edited and `cncluster apply` once again used to apply only the changes to the cluster.